MariiaProxima/MariiaProxima/README.md

 - 👋 Hi, I’m @MariiaProxima
 - 👀 I’m interested in space exploration, green engineering and programming
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: @Ree880 (Telegram)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: love Pilates and astronomy

 <!---
 MariiaProxima/MariiaProxima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.